Pylons/pyramid_blogr/docs/authorization.rst

 It will say that *everyone logged* to our application can create and edit, blog entries.

-In root of our application package lets create a new file called security.py with following contents ::
+In root of our application package lets create a new file called `security.py` with following contents ::

     from pyramid.security import Allow, Everyone, Authenticated

-    class EntryFactory(object):
+    class BlogRecordFactory(object):
         __acl__ = [(Allow, Everyone, 'view'),
                    (Allow, Authenticated, 'create'),
                    (Allow, Authenticated, 'edit'), ]